chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-26-Engineer-Data-in-Google-Cloud-Challenge-Lab.md

 In this task, you need to make a copy of `historical_taxi_rides_raw` to `taxi_training_data` in the given `taxirides` dataset in BigQuery.

-{% include picture.html img="qwiklabs/qwiklab-gsp327-task1-taxirides-dataset" ext="png" width="287" height="157" class="text-center" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp327-task1-taxirides-dataset.png" width="287" height="157" class="text-center" %}

 _**Hints**: Refer to the lab **GSP426** [Predict Taxi Fare with a BigQuery ML Forecasting Model](https://www.qwiklabs.com/focuses/1797?parent=catalog) on Qwiklabs_